gtech-mulearn/WikiSyllabus/src/WikiSyllabus/KTU/2019_Scheme/S1-S2/HUN 102 (Professional Communication)/Question Bank.md

 4. Define paraphrasing and cite examples.
 5. Explain Numerical adjective.
 6. What is a clause?
 Explain the different types of clauses.
 7. Fill up the blanks with the agreeing words.
    a) Mary and Jack ......................friends(is, are)
    b) One of the flowers ..................dying.(is, are)
    c) MOst of the trees ........................dying. (is , are )
    d) Hundred kilometers-----------long distance.( is .are)
    e) Mathematics ......................easy.( is, are )
 8. Report the following sentences.
    a) Rama said ," I bought  a new car.."
    b) John exclaimed," What a beautiful picture!"
-9. Change the following into passive voice. a.Open the door. b.Who broke the chair? c.I hate people looking at me.
+9. Change the following into passive voice.
+	a) Open the door.
+	b) Who broke the chair?
+	c) I hate people looking at me.
 10. Explain the functions of search engines.
 11. Write short notes on :
 	* Repositories